whatyouhide/whatyouhide.github.io/content/uses.md

 ## Hardware

-  * I use a 2023 14-inch M2 MacBook Pro.
-It's the one my job gives me, but I'd probably use something similar anyway.
+  * I use a 2021 14-inch M1 Pro MacBook Pro.
+Love it.
   * I have an iPad Air that I use to draw slides (with the Apple Pencil) and watch movies, and sometimes do some shopping.
   * My phone is an iPhone 15 Pro Max.
 I don't really care about which computer